-Farming and ranching continues to be one of the most dangerous occupations with more than 28 deaths per 100,000 workers every year, not accounting for those under the age of 16.
+Farming and ranching continue to be one of the most dangerous occupations with more than 28 deaths per 100,000 workers every year, not accounting for those under the age of 16.
 Most farm accidents occur with tractor work, but don’t discount the risk of working with unpredictable live animals.
-Two of the major contributing factors … Continue reading Considerations for Worker Safety When Handling Livestock
+Two of the major contributing factors … Continue reading Considerations for Accident Prevention When Handling Livestock

 Last week, I had a great opportunity to make my first trip overseas and (with the exception of occasional wi-fi) unplug from the world of communication and social media.
 I took an entire week of vacation (completely new concept to me) for a trip to France to attend the 2014 Alltech Global Beef and Dairy … Continue reading 8 days in France – A new cultural, food, wine and travel experience

 Nicole Small is a mom to 2 boys and along with her husband, runs their beef, wheat, corn and soybean farm in Southeast Kansas.
 On her blog she shares a mixture of family life on the farm, delicious and easy recipes and snapshots from her corner of agriculture.
 Visit her blog or find her on … Continue reading Have questions?
 Visit the fair.

 There are times when several things swirl together and the ideas that come out can be fun to watch.
 And of course some of those ideas can be stinkers too....
 But let's hope this one is really good.
 So let's get to it!
 The "Big Idea" We have created four different Flat Ryan paper dolls. … Continue reading A New Series — The AgProud Adventures of Flat Ryan!